Basaron/BLC_Auto_Light_Guide/README.md

 ![How to make schema](https://github.com/Biorrith/Software-Teknologi/blob/main/pictures/schema.png)

-Now execute the following commands, one at a time:
+Now execute the following commands in a query, one at a time:

 ```
 CREATE TABLE blc.devices(